 Washington, DC 20202-5901

 (a) The College may disclose directory information upon request without consent.
 The College has identified the following as directory information:

 3. Dates of attendance

-4. Dates of degrees and awards received
+4. Degrees, honors and awards received

 An eligible parent or eligible student has the right to refuse to let the College designate any or all of those types of information about the student as directory information.
 If you refuse to permit the College to release any or all of those types of directory information, you must inform the Admissions/Records Office in writing within forty five (45) days of the first day of classes of each session.
 Your decision to refuse the release of any or all of those types of directory information also means that your name will not appear on recognition lists or in news releases, etc. Thereafter, you must provide written consent for the release of information to second parties.
 The confidential hold will remain on your record until you submit your written consent to release the hold.